chomatz/number_cruncher/README.md

 ## variables
 - fqdn_hostname: true
   - set fqdn_hostname to false to set the hostname as the hostname part only
+- virtual_machines: list/string
+  - used by virt-sysprep to determine kvm domains to clean

 ## dependencies
 requires the following role(s):